shelbyklein/emucontroller/claude_docs/feature-requests/current-work/visual_representation_todo.md

 ### 🟡 Important (Should have for v1)
 - Button type detection & styling
-- Zoom controls
+- Zoom controls ✅ COMPLETED
-- Screen areas rendering
+- Screen areas rendering ✅ COMPLETED
 - Error handling

 ### 🟢 Nice to have (Future versions)